Suroso

-Suroso (born Sidoarjo, East Java, 24 April 1981) is an Indonesian footballer who plays for Bhayangkara F.C.
+Suroso (born Sidoarjo, East Java, 24 April 1981) is an Indonesian former footballer.
 He normally plays as a defender and is 178 cm tall.
 In 2006, he helped Persik Kediri win the Liga Indonesia Premier Division.
 He also played for Arema Malang in the 2007 AFC Champions League group stage, where he was sent off in a match against Bangkok University FC.